Anazizi/hello-world/README.md

-# hello-world
+# Intro
-my first repository
+Hi, my name is anat, I am a data analyst, and I'm new in git.